CordEngine/common-configs/README.md

-# common-configs
+# Cord Engine Common ESLint Configuration

-Common configurations for all Cord Engine projects.
+This repository contains the configs for several of the tools used in Cord Engine projects to enable easier updating of configs across the project.